-ErlDrvTermData driver caller(ErlDrvPort port)
+ErlDrvTermData driver_caller(ErlDrvPort port)

 Returns the process ID of the process that made the current call to the driver.
-The process ID can be used with driver\send\term to send back data to the caller. driver\caller only returns valid data when currently executing in one of the following driver callbacks:
+The process ID can be used with driver_send_term to send back data to the caller. driver_caller only returns valid data when currently executing in one of the following driver callbacks:

 start

+'''

-Called from erlang:open\port/2.
+Called from erlang:open_port/2.

-output

-Called from erlang:send/2 and erlang:port\command/2.
+Called from erlang:send/2 and erlang:port_command/2.

 outputv

-Called from erlang:send/2 and erlang:port\command/2.
+Called from erlang:send/2 and erlang:port_command/2.

 control

-Called from erlang:port\control/3.
+Called from erlang:port_control/3.

 call

+Called from erlang:port_call/3.

-Notice that this function is not thread-safe, not even when the emulator with SMP support is used.
+Notice that this function is not thread-safe.

 int driver cancel timer(ErlDrvPort port)

-Cancels a timer set with driver\set\timer.
+Cancels a timer set with driver_set_timer.

-Called from erlang:port call/3.
+The return value is 0.

-int driver\compare\monitors(const ErlDrvMonitor \monitor1, const ErlDrvMonitor \monitor2)
+int driver compare monitors(const ErlDrvMonitor monitor1, const

+ErlDrvMonitor monitor2)

 Compares two ErlDrvMonitors.
 Can also be used to imply some artificial order on monitors, for whatever reason.

-Returns 0 if monitor1 and monitor2 are equal, < 0 if monitor1 < monitor2, and > 0 if monitor1 > monitor2.
+Returns 0 if monitor1 and monitor2 are equal, < 0 if monitor1 < monitor2, and > 0 if monitor1 >

+monitor2.

 ErlDrvTermData driver connected(ErlDrvPort port)

 Returns the port owner process.

-Notice that this function is not thread-safe, not even when the emulator with SMP support is used.
+Notice that this function is not thread-safe.

-ErlDrvPort driver\create\port(ErlDrvPort port, ErlDrvTermData owner\pid, char\ name, ErlDrvData drv data)
+ErlDrvPort driver_create_port(ErlDrvPort port, ErlDrvTermData owner pid,

+char name, ErlDrvData drv data)

+'''